-• 1,415 Local Banks owned by almost 5 million shareholding members, with nearly 16,000 locally elected board members who serve without compensation and anchor the Local Banks in their communities.
+• 1,379 Local Banks owned by almost 5 million shareholding members, with nearly 16,000 locally elected board members who serve without compensation and anchor the Local Banks in their communities.
 The activities of the Local Banks are exclusively focussed on

-- The CF de CM, in which the Local Banks own 88.3% of the share capital as of December 31, 2019 and a group insurance company owns the remainder. - BFCM, in which the CF de CM owns 93% of the share capital as of December 31, 2019 and various Local Banks indirectly own the remainder.
+- retail banking and distribution of insurance and other Crédit Mutuel Alliance Fédérale products and services. - The CF de CM, in which the Local Banks own 87.1% of the share capital as of December 31, 2021 and a group insurance company owns the remainder. - BFCM, in which the CF de CM owns 91.7% of the share capital as of December 31, 2021 and various Local Banks indirectly own the remainder.
 See "-Role of BFCM in the Crédit Mutuel Alliance Fédérale" for information on the activities of BFCM. - CIC (Crédit Industriel et Commercial) and subsidiaries, which operate one of the Crédit Mutuel Alliance Fédérale's retail networks, as well as the Crédit Mutuel Alliance Fédérale's financing and market, private banking and private equity segments. - Banque Européenne du Crédit Mutuel (BECM) (formerly "Banque de l'Economie du Commerce et de la Monétique SAS"), owned by BFCM, which has provided financing to the corporate clients of the Crédit Mutuel Alliance Fédérale retail banks since 1992. - TARGOBANK Germany, which provides mainly consumer finance in Germany, and TARGOBANK Spain, which concentrates in home loans in Spain. - Cofidis, which is one of the leaders in French consumer finance and also has activities elsewhere in Europe. - Interests in other international financial institutions in Europe and North Africa. - GACM and subsidiaries, which operate the Crédit Mutuel Alliance Fédérale's insurance segment. - Subsidiaries that provide support functions (such as information technology) or that operate in non-banking sectors such as real estate and press/media.